ryandotsmith/lpxc/readme.md

 #lpxc

-Lpxc is designed to be an fast & efficient client for sending data to Heroku's logplex.
-It uses batching and keep-alive connection to enable high-throughput at little cost to your program.
+Lpxc is a fast & efficient client for sending log messages to Heroku's logplex.
+It uses batching and keep-alive connections to enable high-throughput with little overhead.

 ## Documentation